“The CDO gives a better idea of what exactly is out there. Not just what jobs are out there, but who is actually hiring.”

 A limited number of Master’s MFin Fellowships are available and are awarded to admitted candidates of all citizenships and academic backgrounds.
 All admitted candidates are considered for these fellowships.
 Fellowships are awarded to individuals with outstanding academic records, personal achievements, and professional promise.
 Further consideration will be given to candidates who enhance the geographic diversity of the MFin class.

 Instituto Ling’s fellowships are open to all Brazilian students who have been approved to the top schools.
-Documents required are the candidates’ CV, GMAT results, admission letter from the university, and the application, including essays.
-The candidate must inform his/her family’s financial condition, in order to prove the real necessity of funding.
+Documents required are the candidate's resume, GMAT results, admission letter from the university, and the application, including essays.
+The candidate must inform Instituto Ling of his or her family’s financial condition, in order to prove the real necessity of funding.
 The candidate’s leadership skills and affinity to Instituto Ling’s values are also evaluated.
-For further information, please contact us at Instituto.firstname.lastname@example.org or www.institutoling.org.br.
+For further information, please contact us at Instituto.email@example.com or www.institutoling.org.br.

-The Legatum Center at MIT administers a competitive fellowship program for incoming and current MIT graduate students, across all academic and professional disciplines.
+The Legatum Center at MIT administers a competitive Legatum Fellowship program for incoming and current MIT graduate students, across all academic and professional disciplines.
 Candidates must demonstrate the potential to create innovative, sustainable, for-profit enterprises that promote prosperity in low-income countries and must be committed to implementing their business plans upon graduation.
 The application deadline is typically in early February.
-For information, please visit this website.

 “We are very much an action-learning environment.
 The way to learn leadership is not only through reading cases, not only through learning theory — in fact we don’t want people to regurgitate the theory.
 We want people to take theory and to live it, use it.”